Club-DevBytes/Clash-of-Coders-in-C-Lang/README.md

 The second line contains the message string S.
 OUTPUT
 For each test case, print a single line containing one string — the encoded message.

-SAMPLE INPUT
+SAMPLE INPUT:
-2
+- 2
-10
+- 10
-encryption
+- encryption
-9
+- 9
-Bandwidth
+- Bandwidth

-SAMPLE OUTPUT
+SAMPLE OUTPUT:
-mvixkbrgml
+- mvixkbrgml
-Zywmrdgws
+- Zywmrdgws